chetnashah/javawork/androidinternals/Window.md

 public class PhoneWindow extends Window implements MenuBuilder.Callback {

-    // This is the top-level view of the window, containing the window decor. private DecorView mDecor; // initialized via installDecor() method
+    // This is the top-level view of the window, containing the window decor. private DecorView mDecor; // initialized via installDecor() method, done lazily on need or setContentView
     // This is the view in which the window contents are placed.
 It is either
     // mDecor itself, or a child of mDecor where the contents go.
     ViewGroup mContentParent;